Mike Yastrzemski Player Props: Giants vs. Reds

 Mike Yastrzemski At The Plate

-- Yastrzemski has picked up a hit in 38 of 62 games this year, with multiple hits 13 times.
+- Yastrzemski has picked up a hit in 38 of 62 games this season, with multiple hits 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.